-Based on our previous experience with CDG, a company should have a reasonable amount of turnover for the past three years.
+Based on our previous experience with CDG and our experience with EDG as well, a company should have a reasonable amount of turnover for the past three years.
 The 3 years audited accounts will be required when you apply for the grant.

 Is there a minimum annual turnover?

-Based on our previous experience with CDG, a working hypothetical figure should be at least S$400k.
+Based on our previous experience with both CDG and EDG, a working hypothetical figure should be at least S$400k.
 A $1 million turnover will be ideal.